jekyll/jekyll/docs/_docs/usage.md

 Typically you'll use `jekyll serve` while developing locally and `jekyll build` when you need to generate the site for production.

 To change Jekyll's default build behavior have a look through the [configuration options](/docs/configuration/).
-For a full list of options, see [Build Command Options](https://jekyllrb.com/docs/configuration/options/#build-command-options).